Solaris-Skunk-Werks/solarisskunkwerks/README.md

 SSW's development workflow generally follows the git workflow described [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
 In summary:

 1. Fork this repository and clone your copy locally with `--recursive`.
-2. Checkout the `develop` branch and create a new branch for your feature or bug fix.
+2. If you're implementing a bug fix, checkout the `hotfix` branch.
+3. If you're implementing a new feature, checkout the `develop` branch.
-3. Commit your changes to your branch and then submit a pull request to merge into `develop`.
+4. Commit your changes to your branch and then submit a pull request.
+Features should be merged into `develop` while bug fixes should be merged into `hotfix`.